victronenergy/dynamic-ess/VRM-BETA.md

 ## Issues

 We'd like to seperate the issuse considering the VRM version of Dynamic ESS with the ones running the Node-RED version.
-The Node-RED ones can be filed [here](https://github.com/victronenergy/dynamic-ess/issues), the VRM ones can be filed in community, in [this post](https://community.victronenergy.com/articles/232720/dynamic-ess-on-beta-vrm.html) or more general in the [modification space](https://community.victronenergy.com/spaces/31/index.html).
+The Node-RED ones can be filed [here](https://github.com/victronenergy/dynamic-ess/issues), the VRM ones can be filed [here](https://github.com/victronenergy/dynamic-ess/issues) as well, tagging them with the _VRM_ tag.
+They can also be reported in community, in [this post](https://community.victronenergy.com/articles/232720/dynamic-ess-on-beta-vrm.html) or more general in the [modification space](https://community.victronenergy.com/spaces/31/index.html).